HEART ATTACK RISK FACTORS FOR WOMEN

 OLDER WOMEN FACE GREATER HEART HEALTH RISKS

 It’s true being older increases risk, but heart attacks can happen to anyone at any age.
 Young, old or somewhere in between, heart health for all women should be an important concern.
 Women after menopause need to watch their cholesterol levels because lower estrogen can raise “bad” cholesterol.
-And all women need to work with their doctors to know and manage their own risks – especially since compared to men, women are 2 times to die after experiencing a heart attack.
+And all women need to work with their doctors to know and manage their own risks – especially since compared to men, women are 2 times more likely to die after experiencing a heart attack.

 SHARE